Wasilla High School701 E Bogard Rd701 E. Bogard Rd - Wasilla, Alaska 99654 Phone: 907-352-8200 Fax: 907-352-8280

 School: Wasilla High School is one of ten four-year high schools of the Matanuska-Susitna Borough School District and is accredited by Northwest Association of Secondary and Higher Schools.
 WHS's average enrollment is 1,200 students.

 Curriculum: A comprehensive curriculum including college preparatory, business, trade/technical, fine arts, and enrichment programs.
-Twenty-two credits including four years of Language Arts, three years of Science, three years of Social Studies, three years of Math, one year of Physical Education, and one-half year of Health is required for graduation.
+Twenty-four and a half credits including four years of Language Arts, three years of Science, three and a half years of Social Studies, three years of Math, one year of Physical Education, and one-half year of Health is required for graduation.

 Advanced Placement/Honors Programs: Currently, offered are AP courses in Art, English, Biology, World History, Calculus, Chemistry, and US History.
 Honors courses are offered in English 2 & 3.
 WHS has been nominated by the College Board as an AP Alaskan Outstanding School in Math and Science as a result of the high scores students received in AP exams.